The All-Time Top Ten Summertime Albums

 Summertime is naturally a great time for fun.
 Music usually ups the fun factor, and makes the activity that much better.
 That is why I am presenting in no particular order, the all-time top ten albums you need to make your summertime great.
 The music on these albums will forever be associated in your memory with whatever activities you were doing at that time.

-1. "The Very Best of the Beach Boys - Sounds of Summer" by The Beach Boys
+1. "The Very Best of The Beach Boys" by The Beach Boys

 You can't go wrong with the Beach Boys during the summer.
 It says so right in the title of the record.
 This record contains 30 songs, and almost everyone knows them.
 The songs contain elements and subjects that are what summer is all about.
 Surfing, girls, boys, relationships, fast cars, and "Fun,Fun Fun."
 You can thank me later when you are having a blast driving in your "Little Deuce Coupe," looking for "Barbara Ann," going on a "Surfin' Safari," and begging "Help Me Rhonda" for some "Good Vibrations."